Sanjayj23/I-mBesidesYou/README.md

-AI Agent: Course Suggester Prototype
+# AI Agent: Course Suggester Prototype

-This is a submission for the "AI Agent Prototype" assignment.

-Name: Sanjay Jangir
+Author: Sanjay Jangir
 University: IIT Kanpur
 Department: Civil Engineering

+---

-Project Overview
+### Project Overview

-This project is an AI agent that helps students at IIT Kanpur find courses in the Civil Engineering (CE) department.
-Users can ask questions in natural language, and the agent will find courses based on the current schedule and historical grading data.
+This project is an AI agent designed to help students at IIT Kanpur discover courses in the Civil Engineering (CE) department.
+Users can ask questions in natural language, and the agent provides relevant course suggestions based on the current semester schedule and historical grading data.

-Architecture

-The agent uses a Planner-Tool-Executor model:
+The agent leverages a Planner–Tool–Executor architecture inspired by modular instruction-following AI design.

+---

+### Architecture

+The system is composed of three key components:

+- **Planner:**
-Planner: A fine-tuned microsoft/Phi-3-mini-4k-instruct model that converts the user's prompt into a JSON query.
+  A fine-tuned microsoft/Phi-3-mini-4k-instruct model that converts user queries into structured JSON search requests.

+- **Tool:**
-Tool: A Python function that uses this JSON to search a final_database.json (our RAG knowledge base).
+  A Python function that processes the Planner’s JSON output to query final_database.json — the Retrieval-Augmented Generation (RAG) knowledge base containing course details and grading records.

+- **Executor:**
-Executor: The base Phi-3-mini model, which synthesizes the search results into a helpful, natural-language answer.
+  The base Phi-3-mini model that synthesizes the Tool’s retrieved data into a coherent, natural-language response for the user.

-For a full breakdown, see Architecture_Document.md and Data_Science_Report.md.
+For a detailed explanation of the architecture and methodology, refer to:

-How to Run

-Setup:

-pip install -r requirements.txt

-(You will need transformers, torch, datasets, peft, trl, bitsandbytes, accelerate)

-Run the Agent:

-run the model.ipynb

-(This assumes you have combined the final agent code into a single agent.py file)
+- Architecture_Document.md
+- Data_Science_Report.md

+---

+### Setup Instructions

+Clone the repository and install dependencies: